 Answer: Various publications regarding radon can be found at http://www.epa.gov/radon/publications-about-radon.

 The Conference for Radiation Control Program Directors and the American Association of Radon Scientists and Technologists, Inc. have partnered with the Environmental Protection Agency in the Radon Leaders Saving Lives Campaign.
 See these sites for additional information.

 Also, the EPA offers Frequent Questions on radon at https://iaq.zendesk.com/hc/en-us/sections/202349927.

 Q: I am a general contractor and would like information on training courses available for the measurement and mitigation of radon.
 Where can I find information about this?

-Answer: Information regarding on-line and in-person training courses is provided by our region’s Training Center Partner, Kansas State University.
+Answer: Information regarding on-line and in-person training courses is provided by our EPA Region’s Training Center Partner, Kansas State University.
 This site lists all of the Regional Radon Training Center activities.

 Training information may also be found on the websites of the two national certification programs that certify professionals to perform measurement and/or mitigation of radon.
 The programs are the National Radon Proficiency Program and the National Radon Safety Board.